marek629/blog/src/nyan-cat-ogg-02.md

 ## To add sound to the picture

-We have picture now thanks `ava` and `tap-nyan` packages.
+We have the picture now thanks `ava` and `tap-nyan` packages.
 We need to play sound at the same time as our picture from nyan TAP reporter is playing.
-That means we have to run two task concurrently.
+That means we have to run two tasks concurrently.
 What's more, we have to stop playing the sound when the cat stops running, to us tests would be done.

 This challenge can be perfectly fulfilled by `concurrently` package from NPM registry.
-Just see on this command:
+Just see this command:

 ```sh
 yarn concurrently -k --raw \